hallpaz/3dsystems20/docs/index.md

  3. High valence vertices (the closure solids of revolution)
  4. Meshes with peaks (rotation of arctangent or exponential, for instance)

-Experiments on situations (1) and (2) are written in this notebook Let's evaluate the impact of each type of loss function applied to the problem and verify some limitations of the method.

 #### Experiments with the cube
-You can find the [source notebook here]([https://github.com/hallpaz/3dsystems20/blob/master/non_smooth_experiments.ipynb](https://github.com/hallpaz/3dsystems20/blob/master/non_smooth_experiments.ipynb)) and check all the experiments.
+Experiments on situations (1) and (2) are written in [this notebook](https://github.com/hallpaz/3dsystems20/blob/master/non_smooth_experiments.ipynb)) and check all the experiments.

 #### Experiments with surfaces of revolution

-You can find the [source notebook here]([https://github.com/hallpaz/3dsystems20/blob/master/non_smooth_experiments.ipynb](https://github.com/hallpaz/3dsystems20/blob/master/fairly_smooth_experiments.ipynb)) and check all the experiments.
+Experiments on situations (3) and (4) are written in [this notebook ](https://github.com/hallpaz/3dsystems20/blob/master/fairly_smooth_experiments.ipynb)). and check all the experiments.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg2ODQ3NjIxMCwxNDI2NDU2NjksLTE2MD
+eyJoaXN0b3J5IjpbMTc5MTEzNTA0MCwxNDI2NDU2NjksLTE2MD
 UxNjExNDgsLTE5Mzg1MzAzOTgsMTE5MjYwNTcxNV19
 -->